matbak177/Linear_Regression/README.md

 # Linear_Regression-for-spectral_curves

-It is a continuation of the spectral curve project
+It is a continuation of the spectral curve project.
+These charts can be helpful in assessing probable values over a period of time

 ## Setup